milesbb/playlist-transfer-backend/README.md

 playlist-transfer-backend/
 │
 ├─ src/
 │   ├─ routes/         # Express route handlers
 │   ├─ controllers/    # API entry/exit points
 │   ├─ service/        # Business logic i.e. nothing data fetch-y or api-touchy
 │   ├─ data/           # Database interactions
+│   ├─ middlewares/    # Middleware functions
+│   ├─ tests/          # Tests (mimics surrounding folder structure)
-│   └─ serverless.ts  # Lambda entry point
+│   └─ lambda.ts       # Lambda entry point
 │
 ├─ infrastructure.yml  # IaC template with pipeline, lambda, and other resources ├─ buildspec.yml       # CodeBuild build spec
 ├─ package.json
 └─ README.md
 ```

 # Wanting to Contribute?

 This is not a super serious project and still in it's early infancy.
-Branch protections and sufficient tests are not set up yet.
-When they are, I will begin to create small 'easy first issue' issues that people can pick up.
+In the future, I may begin to create small 'easy first issue' issues that people can pick up to get some experience working on a project.
 In general though feel free to comment on anything, always down to discuss and learn!

+Feel free to also hit me up/learn more at [my website 'milesbb.tech'](https://milesbb.tech) or on [LinkedIn](https://www.linkedin.com/in/milesbaileybraendgaard/)!

 # License